|

 very popular family destination on weekends for fairs, music,

-food and fun.
+walks since it is such a beautiful, tranquil environment.
 The park is used on a daily basis from people all

 over the area.